Fixed-wing search and rescue procurement project

 Project Summary

-The Government of Canada is acquiring 16 CC-295 to take over the search and rescue duties currently being undertaken by CC-115 Buffalo aircraft and CC-130H Hercules aircraft.
+The Government of Canada is acquiring 16 CC-295s to take over the search and rescue duties undertaken by legacy fleets, CC-115 Buffalo aircraft and CC-130H Hercules aircraft.

-The new fixed-wing search and rescue aircraft will carry out critical, life-saving search and rescue missions across Canada’s vast and challenging territory, including the Arctic.
-The aircraft is expected to be even more reliable and available more often than our current fleets.
+The new CC-295 Kingfisher will carry out critical, life-saving search and rescue missions across Canada’s vast and challenging territory, including the Arctic.

 Using integrated sensors, crews will be able to locate persons or objects—such as downed aircraft—from more than 40 kilometres away, even in low-light conditions.
 This will contribute to improving the overall effectiveness of searches.
-It is anticipated that the on-scene search time will be reduced with the use of these enhanced sensor capabilities.
+It is anticipated that the on-scene search time will be reduced with the use of these enhanced sensor capabilities, and the aircraft will be more reliable and available more often than current fleets.

 The aircraft will also use state-of-the-art communications systems that will allow search and rescue personnel to share real-time information with partners on the ground.

-Throughout the transition to the CC295, aircraft from existing fleets will be maintained and operated to maintain search and rescue capabilities.
+Throughout the transition to the CC-295, aircraft from existing fleets will be operated to maintain search and rescue capabilities.

 Project phases